databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 - To use those advanced cluster features or languages like Python, Scala and R with Unity Catalog, one must choose **Single User** Mode when launching the cluster.
 The cluster can only be used exclusively by a single user (by default the owner of the cluster); other users are not allowed to attach to the cluster.
 This means a group of users, which is managed as a group through SCIM provisioning, will be a collection of single-user [databricks_cluster](../resources/cluster.md), which they should be able to restart.
 Terraform's `for_each` meta-attribute helps to do this easily.

-First we use [databricks_group](../data-sources/group.md) and [databricks_user](../data-sources/user.md) data resources to get the list of user names, that belong to a group
+First we use [databricks_group](../data-sources/group.md) and [databricks_user](../data-sources/user.md) data resources to get the list of user names, that belong to a group.

 ```hcl
 data "databricks_group" "dev" {